akulsharma1/distributed-database/readme.md

 # Distributed Database

 An implementation of a key/value database in Golang.
 Uses the [Raft consensus algorithm](https://raft.github.io/) for server consensus.
+This implementation is a proof of concept and may have bugs.

 ## How to start a node